Chen Qingzhi: Campaign against Northern Wei

 Next, Chen attacked Xingyang, but was unable to take it because of its strong garrison of 70,000 troops.
-A Northern Wei army of 300,000 under Yuan Tianmu and Erzhu Tumo'er was arriving soon to relieve Xingyang, so Chen rallied his men with a speech:
+A Northern Wei army of 300,000 under Yuan Tianmu and Erzhu Zhao was arriving soon to relieve Xingyang, so Chen rallied his men with a speech:

 "Ever since we entered Wei territory, we have been capturing land, slaughtering many people in the cities we took.
 You have killed many peoples' fathers and brothers, and taken many people's children as slaves.
 Yuan Tianmu's soldiers are all our bitter enemies now.
 We have only 7,000 men, but the barbarians have over 300,000.
 Today, the only way for us to survive against the odds is to resolve to fight and die.
-The barbarians have too many cavalry for us to handle, so we cannot engage them on the plain.
+The barbarians have too many cavalries for us to handle, so we cannot engage them on the plain.
 We should take advantage of their not having arrived yet, and attack Xingyang with all we've got, capture it, and then hold out.
 Let's not hesitate.
 It's time to take some heads!"

 Chen then led his troops to storm the walls of Xingyang, capturing it at last.
 However, more than 500 Liang soldiers were killed or injured.
-Before long, Yuan Tianmu and Erzhu Tumo'er arrived with their 300,000 troops, straight from Ji'nan (in Shandong).
+Before long, Yuan Tianmu and Erzhu Zhao arrived with their 300,000 troops, straight from Ji'nan (in Shandong).
 They surrounded Xingyang, but Chen led 3,000 cavalries out and smashed them (against odds of 100 to 1).
 Next, Chen moved west and attacked the Hulao Pass, and the Wei commanding general Erzhu Shilong abandoned the Pass and fled.
-Luoyang was left open to attack by Chen, and the Northern Wei emperor Yuan Ziyou abandoned the city and fled across the Yellow River to Henei.
-Chen was thus able to enter the capital city with his army and set Yuan Hao up as the new Northern Wei emperor.
+Luoyang was left open to attack by Chen, and Emperor Xiaozhuang of Northern Wei abandoned the city and fled across the Yellow River to Henei.
+Chen was thus able to enter the capital city with his army and set Yuan Hao up as the new Wei emperor.